Course Outline

 Spark SQL for Government

-- SQL support in Spark for government data queries
+- SQL support within Spark

-- Defining tables and importing datasets for government analysis
+- Defining tables and importing datasets

-- Querying data frames using SQL for government reports
+- Querying DataFrames using SQL

 -